anira-project/anira/docs/sphinx/latency.rst

 With a blocking ratio that covers the inference time this is 1: the result is collected in the callback that submitted it.

+The session allocates twice this many structures. :cpp:func:`anira::InferenceHandler::reset` is wait-free: it does not wait for in-flight inferences but marks them stale, and each keeps its structure until its worker publishes completion.
+Meanwhile the fresh schedule needs :math:`S` structures of its own, so one pool drains while the other serves and a reset never drops a hop.

 Adaptive buffer handling
 ------------------------